srobo/docs/kit/batteries/index.md

 -------------------

 To use your batteries, you must connect them to the Student Robotics power board.
-Do not tamper with the cable, or power any other electronics with the battery.
+Do not tamper with the cable or connect the batteries to anything other than the power board (or the charger when charging).

 During operation, the battery is protected by over-current protection and a fuse in the power board.
 If any equipment is short circuited, the over-current